 There are also stories on staffeng.com that are not included within the book version.

 All profits will be donated to non-profit organizations that work to increase access for underepresented communities in technology.

 The paperback and digital version are also available on Amazon from February 5th.

 Digital and print versions are offered at $25 USD.
-Audiobook isn't priced yet.
+Audiobook price varies a bit by platform.
 Team and company licenses are available via Gumroad.